sadekbaroudi/sweep36/README.md

 * choc: No hotswap, 36 keys
 * choc-rotated-inner-thumb: No hotswap, 36 keys, rotated inner thumb similar to the corne
 * choc-hotswap: Hotswap only, 36 keys
 * ks27-choc: Support for both choc and gateron ks-27 switches, no hotswap.
 Note that ks-27 switches use MX keycaps on a low profile switch.
-Given it's choc spacing, you will likely need to use custom smaller MX keycaps if using thees switches
+Given it's choc spacing, you will likely need to use custom smaller MX keycaps if using these switches
-* choc-evq-inside: Hotswap only, 34 key, with an evqwgd001 roller encoder on the inside thumb key
+* choc-evq-inside: No hotswap, 34 key, with an evqwgd001 roller encoder on the inside thumb key
-* choc-evq-outside: Hotswap only, 34 key, with an evqwgd001 roller encoder on the outside thumb key
+* choc-evq-outside: No hotswap, 34 key, with an evqwgd001 roller encoder on the outside thumb key

 ## swweeep